ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

 {:toc}

 ### Introduction
 Some statistical tests (e.g., [t-test for independent samples](https://en.wikipedia.org/wiki/Student%27s_t-test) or [ANOVA](https://en.wikipedia.org/wiki/Analysis_of_variance)) assume that the data in question are modeled by a normal distribution.
-Therefore, before using such a test, one must first confirm that the data do not deviate much from a normal distribution.
-There are many ways to do this, and ideally one should combine them, such as looking at the **mean/median** (should be approximately equal), **skewness** (should be approximately zero), **kurtosis** (should be approximately three), **histograms** (should be approximately bell-shaped), **Q-Q plots** (should approximately form a line)  and, ultimately, running a **normality test**, such as [Shapiro-Wilk](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test).
+Therefore, before using such a test, one must first confirm that the data do not deviate much from a normality.
+There are many ways to do this, and ideally one should combine them.
+These include looking at the **mean/median** (should be approximately equal), **skewness** (should be approximately zero), **kurtosis** (should be approximately three), **histograms** (should be approximately bell-shaped), **Q-Q plots** (should approximately form a line)  and, ultimately, running a **normality test**, such as [Shapiro-Wilk](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test).

 ### A typical example
-So, we are given a [dataset]({{ site.url }}/data/intersalt.xlsx) with sodium excretion values between some male and female individuals.
+So, suppose we are given a [dataset]({{ site.url }}/data/intersalt.xlsx) with sodium excretion values between some male and female individuals.
 And we'd like to perform, say, a t-test to see whether their means differ significantly.
 First, we need to check whether our data follow a normal distribution.

+#### Descriptive statistics
-We start by printing some summary statistics:
+We start by printing some summary descriptive statistics:
 {% highlight R %}
 {% raw %}
 df %>%